rstrudel/pyjob/README.md

 ## 3. Create an experiment

-Create a template file with the command you want to run in the `template` folder.
+Create a template file with the command you want to run in the `template` folder.<br/>
-Create a yaml config file with the parameters you want to set in the `config` folder.\\
+Create a yaml config file with the parameters you want to set in the `config` folder.<br/>

 You can define a set of parameters that are global to all the experiments in `config/default.yml`, for example the jobs logging directory, or the conda envrionment you are using.
 If one parameter is redefined is the user config file, then it overrides the default value.